Spondylolisthesis

 • Pain radiating down the leg (sciatic pain)

-• Numbness or weakness of an arm or leg
+• Numbness or weakness in an arm or leg

-• Pain that gradually worsens over the day
+• Pain that gradually worsens throughout the day

 • Leg pain that shifts from side to side